-Measure Table 12 - Forecasting the Medium Term Budget Measure One Challenge Financial In December 2017 the Government issued provisional Core Spending Power figures for the next two years (2018/19 to 2019/20).
-This confirmed the estimates set out in the 2016/17 Final Settlement released in February 2016 and, due to the submission of our 4-Year Efficiency Plan in October 2016, guarantee the central funding levels for the medium term.
-Assumptions The overall ambition, within the announcements from government, is to maintain core spending over the life of the parliament in cash terms.
+Table 12 - Forecasting the Medium Term Budget In December 2017 the Government issued provisional Core Spending Power figures for the next two years (2018/19 to 2019/20).
+This confirmed the estimates set out in the 2016/17 Final Settlement released in February 2016 and, due to the submission of our 4-Year Efficiency Plan in October 2016, guarantee the central funding levels for the medium term. • The overall ambition, within the announcements from government, is to maintain core spending over the life of the parliament in cash terms.
 Core Spending Power includes: Business Rates - Business Rate income will rise with inflation (CPI from 2018/19 rather than RPI previously), as controlled by the government set multiplier.
 Above inflation increases of £0.5m per annum (with an additional £0.3m in 2018/19) have been factored in to the Cheshire East medium term financial plans.
 The increase is prudent due to the current significant risk associated with business rates income.
 The national revaluation of non-domestic premises implemented in April 2017 may increase appeals levels further. - The Provisional Local Government Finance Settlement in December 2017 announced the Government's aim to increase the local share of business rates retention to 75% in 2020/21.
 This will be through incorporating existing grants into business rate retention including the Revenue Support Grant, and potentially the Public Health Grant.
 The remaining 25% central share will be returned to HM Treasury and recycled back to local government.
 This may increase the level of business rates retained, but makes no actual difference in the level of core funding for the Council.
 However, a greater share of the growth in business rates will be able to be retained after this time.

-Revenue Support Grant (RSG) - RSG will reduce to nil by 2019/20 for Cheshire East Council.
-The government settlement continues to as authorities can replace an element of lost grant with Council Tax increases.
-However this is a local discrease and is subject to referendum limits (increased from 2% to a cap of 3% for 2018/19 before being subject to local referendum).
-New Homes Bonus (NHB) - Increasing development in Cheshire East means NHB is expected to exceed recent expectations and increase by £0.3m for 2018/19.
-This is despite changes to the number of ye grant is paid for down from 5 to 4 years for 2018/19.
-The threshold before growth is calculated remains at - There are to be no further changes, as consulted on, for 2018/19 and £8.6m is forecast for 2018/19.
-Specific Grants - These remain subject to ad-hoc information releases from Government departments.
-Where no information available assumptions are used based on the reductions in general funding levels or past trends. is a local discretion being subject to a ctations and income ne number of years the ated remains at 0.4%. r 2018/19.
+Measure Table 12 - Forecasting the Medium Term Budget Measure One Challenge Financial Assumptions Revenue Support Grant (RSG) RSG will reduce to nil by 2019/20 for Cheshire East Council.
+The government settlement continues to assume authorities can replace an element of lost grant with Council Tax increases.
+However this is a local discretion and is subject to referendum limits (increased from 2% to a cap of 3% for 2018/19 before being subject to a local referendum).
+New Homes Bonus (NHB) Increasing development in Cheshire East means NHB is expected to exceed recent expectations and income from this grant is expected to increase by £0.3m for 2018/19.
+This is despite changes to the number of years the grant is paid for down from 5 to 4 years for 2018/19.
+The threshold before growth is calculated remains at 0.4%.
+There are to be no further changes, as consulted on, for 2018/19 and £8.6m is forecast for 2018/19.
+Specific Grants These remain subject to ad-hoc information releases from Government departments.
+Where no information is available assumptions are used based on the reductions in general funding levels or past trends.